jlpopken/QTP-course-in-a-box/modules/modify/_posts/2000-01-11-objectmodels.markdown

 #WSH - Windows Script Host Object Model

-You can use WSH to run a program, manipulate the contents of the registry, or send keyboard input.
+You can use WSH to run applications, manipulate the contents of the registry, or send keyboard input.

 #DOM - Document Object Model